Junduk/Junduk/README.md

-- 👋 Hi, I’m @Junduk, 23 years old, based in Novi Sad - Serbia, originally from Čelinac - Bosnia and Herzegovina.
+- 👋 Hi, I’m @Junduk, 24 years old, based in Novi Sad - Serbia, originally from Čelinac - Bosnia and Herzegovina.
-- My interests: Java/JavaScript/Python programming and mobile app development.
+- My interests: JavaScript programming and Mobile App development.
-- Currently: Expanding my knowledge in Python and just successfully defended my Bachelor thesis on "Geoportal development using React and OpenLayers libraries".
+- Currently: Expanding my knowledge in React.
-- Short-future plan: Learn a lot more on databases and participate in any Java/Python projects.
+- Short-future plan: Build a lot of projects and make a portfolio.
-- Long-future plan: Master Python and get in the waters of Front-end development to become a Full-stack developer.
+- Long-future plan: Master basics of Front-End development and get in the waters of React-Native.
 - Socials:
            Instagram - @jedantritrisedam and
                      - @thislensemadethat